devtron-labs/hacktoberfest2022/README.md

 * [Sample Docker Templates](https://github.com/devtron-labs/devtron/tree/main/sample-docker-templates) - Add Dockerfile templates for various technologies that is not present in the given directory.

 * [Documentation](https://docs.devtron.ai/) - See a feature that isn't mentioned in the documentation or the documentation is not updated?
 Open a PR and add it to the documentation.
+For contributing to Devtron documention, please refer the [doc contribution guidelines](Docs/doc-contribution-guidelines.md).

 * [Contribute a Blog](Docs/blog-contributions.md)